CommandPost/CommandPost-Website/index.md

 - You can sponsor Chris on GitHub [here](https://github.com/sponsors/latenitefilms).
 - You can sponsor David on GitHub [here](https://github.com/sponsors/randomeizer).

-GitHub Sponsors works on a monthly subscription model, but you can cancel at any time, so you can just make one big donation and cancel after a month, or do smaller monthly contributions.
+GitHub Sponsors works on a monthly subscription model, **but you can cancel at any time**, so you can just make one big donation and cancel after a month, or do smaller monthly contributions.

 If you're new to GitHub you may be presented with a "Your GitHub Sponsors contribution will not be matched at this time" warning.
 This is just temporary, as GitHub needs to verify brand new accounts internally to prevent fraud and abuse.
 Once verified your contributions will be matched.